StewAlexander-com/NetVendor/README.md

 ## Why?
 Answers the questions:
-* What are the different companies seen in the ARP table?
+* What are the different companies seen in the ARP / MAC table?
 * How many different hardware types (OUIs) are there in the network?
-* How many Apples, Ciscos, Dells, and HPs does this equipment / network see?
+* How many Apples, Ciscos, Dells, and HPs does specific equipment and or network see?
 <br>
-All Of this is useful for understanding what is in a network for security purposes... <br>
+All Of this is useful for understanding what is in a network for security and benchmarking purposes... <br>

 ## Requirements
 * This uses a restful API to search for the vendors, so it needs an internet connection
 * This needs the output of an ARP or MAC Address table (such as the format seen below), as it is using this to do the lookup
 ## Input
-* Contents of a ARP table as a text file (such as a Cisco ```#sh ip arp``` output):</br></br>
+* Contents of a ARP or MAC Address table as a text file (such as a Cisco ```#sh ip arp``` output, like below):</br></br>
  ![image](https://user-images.githubusercontent.com/48565067/144638643-f26b64fe-e992-4163-a0a9-a1c90b0b6028.png)
 ## Output
 * Program output: </br></br>